Recognizing spam scams

 •It is written in a foreign language.

 •You are asked to buy a product you are not interested in.
-If you decide to purchase anyway, please verify that the message sender is a reliable vendor (consult the original product manufacturer).
+If you decide to purchase anyway, please verify that the message sender is a reliable id (consult the original product manufacturer).

 •Some of the words are misspelled in an attempt to trick your spam filter.
 For example “vaigra” instead of “viagra”, etc.